-- A professional team of cleaners knows exactly what areas to focus on and how to do an excellent job quickly.
-What may take you days to complete, our team can get the job done in a matter of hours.
+- Above all, a professional team of cleaners knows exactly what areas to focus on and how to do an excellent job quickly.
+Therefore what may take you days to complete, our team can get the job done in a matter of hours.
 If you are under a time crunch or if the end of lease tasks are piling up – a professional cleaner will take the pressure off.

 - Talent.
 Not everyone is a master cleaner with the ability to whip a 4-bedroom house into sparkling clean shape.
-Cleaning is our thing, and our experts live and breathe perfect bond cleans.
+Since cleaning is our thing, our experts live and breathe perfect bond cleans.
 We know what it takes to impress your landlord or real estate agent and which areas to target.

-Cleanliness to the utmost standard is non-negotiable when it comes to the end of your lease, and each real estate has specific requirements along with government guidelines to follow when determining your bond clean requirements.
-We have worked with real estate’s Sydney wide for decades with honesty, integrity and an attention to detail that cannot be matched.
-Along with our long-standing relationship with your real estate, we know Sydney homes inside and out and can provide a unique, local point of view to get the specifics of your property sparkling.
+Cleanliness to the utmost standard is non-negotiable when it comes to the end of your lease.
+And each real estate has specific requirements along with government guidelines to follow when determining your bond clean requirements.
+With us having worked with real estate’s Sydney wide for decades with honesty, integrity and an attention to detail that cannot be matched.
+In addition to our long-standing relationship with your real estate, we know Sydney homes inside and out and can provide a unique, local point of view to get the specifics of your property sparkling.
 Your property manager and the homeowner will love the way we leave your property, and your rental records will succeed as a result.

-Getting your bond back is essential, we have the tools and talent to save you time and money, and we 100% guarantee your bond return with our supreme bond cleaning services.
-You will love how streamlined and simple your move out process will be when working with Clean Australia.
+Getting your bond back is essential.
+And we have the tools and talent to save you time and money.
+In addition we guarantee 100% your bond return with our supreme bond cleaning services.
+That’s why you will love how streamline and simple your move out process will be when working with Clean Australia.

 For a free quote or to book your bond clean online, click here.